It’s that time again – my favorite movies of 2017!

 10: mother!
 (Darren Aronofsky, United States)

 Aronofsky’s latest baffled mainstream audiences and baffled me to how it got a mass release.
-This is high level surrealism that sits comfortably next to the work of Jodorowsky, Lynch, and Buñuel.
-Basically a retelling of the entire Bible in the confines of one house but this is no religious epic.
-It uses it’s framework to explore the nature of art, relationships, and assault the viewer with one epic scene of madness after another.
-Film geeks will be talking about this one for many years to come.
+This is high-level surrealism that sits comfortably next to the work of Jodorowsky, Lynch, and Buñuel.
+Basically, a retelling of the entire Bible in the confines of one house but this is no religious epic.
+It uses its

 9: 68 KILL (Trent Haaga, United States)